ticketplushq/arc-plugin-multi-region/README.md

 ### Example

-In the following example we have an Architect app (`my-app`) wich is currently deployed on `us-west-1` region, and we want to replicate the app in `us-west-2` and `us-east-2` regions.
+In the following example we have an Architect app (`my-app`) which is currently deployed on `us-west-1` region, and we want to replicate the app in `us-west-2` and `us-east-2` regions.

 ```arc
 @app